-The focus of the business has, in recent years, shifted more towards securing funding, project management and evaluation.
-PLMCS continues to work hard to give clients what they need - be it “go/no go” advice, insight, options, guidance, best practice or interim project management - in a timely and cost effective manner.
-PLMCS prides itself on having long term relationships with clients which has led to high levels of repeat business.
+At PLMCS we pride ourselves on our ability to give clients what they need - be it “go/no go” advice, insight, options, guidance, best practice or access to specialist knowledge and expertise - in a timely and cost-effective manner.
+As a result, we have long term relationships with clients and high levels of repeat business.

 Paddie Murphy is the founder and director of PLMCS.
 She graduated from University College Dublin with a first class honours degree and PhD in zoology and moved to the UK in 1992.
 Following two years with BTCV (British Trust for Conservation Volunteers) she joined University of Warwick developing research funding proposals and managing multidisciplinary projects.
 She went on to hold five further posts at Warwick University all in the area of research management and technology transfer.

-Paddie has been the driving force behind PLMCS since day one and has personally delivered more than seventy projects over periods ranging from a half day to 13 months with characteristic enthusiasm and energy.
+Paddie has been the driving force behind PLMCS since day one and has personally delivered more than ninety projects over periods ranging from a half day up to two years with characteristic enthusiasm and energy.

 David Cessford is the Company Secretary and a Director at PLMCS.
-With a background in environmental science and years of experience working with local authorities and the public on countryside management projects, David provides research, organisation and administrative support for all PLMCS projects.
+With a background in environmental science and years of experience working with local authorities and the public on countryside management projects, David provides research, organisation, and administrative support for all PLMCS projects.

 These Associates are long standing colleagues with proven expertise in their respective fields and who work together, managed by PLMCS to deliver large programmes of work.
 These are people we know well and trust with our reputation.